rain-rain-bob-sss/NH2-Coop-fork/README.md

 * Launch game and choose "Nightmare House 2 Coop" gamemode from menu.

 * Create multiplayer server on `nh1remake1_v2` or `nh2c1_v2`.
+* or map 'nightmare_house1',it is not supported though.